Drive In! (1980) - A Friday night at the Drive-In turns bloody for a group of high school students.

 Jack Kerouac's Back (1985) - An uninspired and out of work writer summons the spirit of Jack Kerouac for help.
 Unfortunately, Kerouac summons the spirit of Neal Cassady and the two ghosts get hammered and head for Mexico.
-The writer now has to track down these "free spirits."
+The writer now has to track down these 'free spirits.'

 Capitol Offense (1985) - Action-adventure starring Drake Derrek as a disillusioned ex-CIA operative working as the President's bodyguard.
 Things really heat up when a group of international terrorists try to take over the White House!

-I Understand Women (1985) - Henry Jaglom film about a filmmaker with no real insight into anything, who writes roles for pretty young women so that he can have sex on screen while they tell him how smart he is.
+I Understand Women (1985) - Henry Jaglom film about a filmmaker with no real insight into anything, who writes roles for pretty young women so that he can sex on screen while they tell him how smart he is.

 So Proudly We Fail (1985) - Quon Phoc is the Vietcong's answer to Rambo and Chuck Norris.
-After countless numbers of American invastions back into Vietnam, Quon Phoc invades the U.S. in search of Vietnamese prisoners of war.
+After countless numbers of American invasions back into Vietnam, Quon Phoc invades the U.S. in search of Vietnamese prisoners of war.

 Comic-Kaze (aka Die Laughing) (1985) - True story of Japan's funniest pilot.

 The Reflex (1985) - Duran Duran stars in this film based on their hit song.
 Simon LeBon and his band must find the mysterious 'Reflex' which holds the key to the secrets of the Universe.

 Hot Grease (1986) - Action-adventure starring Drake Derrek as a disillusioned ex-CIA operative working at a fast food restaurant.
 Things really heat up when he recognizes a group of international terrorists in the drive-thru!